 A Split Sentence is where some is given both jail time and probation.

 A straight sentence is a period of incarceration.
-In the District the Court can only sentence people to the House of Correction.
+The District Court can only sentence people to the House of Correction.

 Best Boston Criminal Lawyer| Best Massachusetts Criminal Lawyer